NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial1.md

            --pad 5000
 done
 ```
-- Train using all of the training and validation data, for 25 epochs.
+- Train using all of the training and validation data.
 Here, we supply the directories `train_h5` and `val_h5`, and the model uses all the files within these directories for training and validation respectively.
 ```
-python $atacworks/scripts/main.py --train \
+python $atacworks/scripts/main.py train \
-        --config configs/config_params.yaml \
+        --config configs/train_config.yaml \
         --config_mparams configs/model_structure.yaml \
         --train_files train_h5 \
         --val_files val_h5 \
-        --epochs 25
 ```